cdkey/e1000_poc/README.md

 writing to memory will be one of them, if it made by Qemu which DD flag is on, DPDK will consume it again, that cause RDH == RDT.

+Mix using non-temporal store (16bytes in qemu) and temporal load (1byte in vm) concurrently.

 ## Tips

 - Use gdb hw watchpoint can easier to reproduce the issue